10zane10/blist/README.md

 ### The playlist and song directories

-The playlist and song directories are where blist searches for songs and playlist respectedly.
+The playlist and song directories are where blist searches for songs and playlist respectively.
 These are set by PLAYLISTDIR and MUSICDIR (found in ~/.config/blist/config).
 The music directory is typically ~/Music while the playlist directory is typically ~/Music/playlists.